KevinKra/Notes/certifications/aws/developer/resource.md

 - Layers help keep supporting code out of what?
 - What languages can you develop your function code in within the lambda console, what is max size for the deployment package?
 - How many layers can a lambda function have at a time?
+- What is the max size for deployment package when you develop your code in the lambda console?
 - What is the max unzipped deployment package size for a lambda function and all of its layers?
 - Are you able to create layers and also use layers published by AWS and AWS Customers?
 - What directory are layers extracted from in the function execution environment?